tacwebservices/oet-data-bank/README.md

 2. **Upload Image**:
     - Upload an image of yourself to the `/people` directory.
-    - Use the `crop_image.py` script located in the root directory to format your image for the website.
+    - Use the `crop-image-center.py` script located in the root directory to format your image for the website:
+    ```bash
+    python crop-image-center.py people/your_image.jpg
+    ```
     - Use the newly cropped image in the link for your profile.

 ## Example